20 Social Media Habits That Are Technically Cheating

-One study reveals that social media was cited as a cause of marital collapse among one-third of divorcing couples polled.
-And while social media has given rise to seemingly endless opportunities to be unfaithful, it’s not just making plans to hook up that sound our cheating alarms anymore.
+One study by family law specialists Slater and Gordon reveals that social media was cited as a cause of marital collapse among one-third of divorcing couples polled.
+And while social media has given rise to seemingly endless opportunities to be unfaithful, it's not just making plans to hook up that sound our cheating alarms anymore.
 From flirty messages to sending intimate photos, these social media habits are all forms of cheating in their own ways, and certainly worth watching out for if your partner seems to be engaging in them.
-And if you’re concerned about your own digital dalliances, Here’s Why Experts Say “Micro-Cheating” Will Destroy Your Relationship.

 Creating Fake Profiles

-While there’s always the chance that somebody has a fake Facebook profile for the sole purpose of online trolling, it’s likely a sign of more suspicious behavior.
-If your significant other has a fake social media profile, it’s far from out of bounds to ask them why it’s there and what exactly they need it for.
-And when you want to clean up your act online, start by nixing the 20 Social Media Mistakes You’re Making.
+While there's always the chance that somebody has a fake Facebook profile for the sole purpose of online trolling, it's likely a sign of more suspicious behavior—Facebook cheating.
+If your significant other has a fake social media profile, it's far from out of bounds to ask them why it's there and what exactly they need it for.

 Posting Flirty Photos

 If your social media posts have gone from PG to NC-17 in a matter of weeks after someone you're attracted to started following you, you might be social media cheating.
 Posting photos for the purpose of tempting someone other than your significant other isn't exactly innocent, after all.

 Using Code Names